Front Office Staff

 Jake and his wife Meridith enjoy spending time with their awesome three-year old, Stella Elizabeth Holloway.

-Tim enters his 11th year with the Grasshoppers and his eighth season with the team as Assistant General Manager of Sales and Marketing.
+Tim enters his 12th year with the Grasshoppers and his ninth season with the team as Assistant General Manager of Sales and Marketing.

 Tim is a graduate of North Carolina A&T State University, where he earned a degree in Chemical Engineering.
 While at A&T, he played baseball for three years as a left-handed pitcher and is a proud supporter of the Aggie Baseball Alumni Association.